Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive. C. S. Lewis link

 “My master of divinity degree from the egalitarian Gordon-Conwell Theological Seminary had taught me the best arguments for “evangelical feminism,” and I had come to reject them as unbiblical.”

-Here is little known fact about your glam blog queen.
+Here is a little-known fact about your glam blog queen.
 A wonderful couple, who were attending Gordon Conwell, reached out in friendship to this then shy, brand new Christian and helped me to find some fellowship in the Boston area.
 I was allowed to sit in on some classes at this seminary and even sat in on the great Elizabeth Elliot’s class.
 Now, as many of our readers will know, she is hardly a liberal.
 In fact, Harold Ockenga, and Haddon Robinson, have all been involved at the seminary.

 Davis shows his disdain for such spiritual giants by his arrogant pronouncement of the teaching at Gordon-Conwell..
 “Andy Davis, you are no Harold Ockenga or Elizabeth Elliot and you should be ashamed.”